alimonapour/xite-task/README.md

 ## Getting start

-In the project directory, you should run:
-Use npm install to install the dependencies you need to run the app locally.
+In the project directory, you should run: npm install to install the dependencies you need to run the app locally.
 After install the dependencies you can run the app with : npm start.
 You can now view xite-task in the browser.